HSkogmo/QM-ITL-Print/README.md

 then login and query for available printers.
 After you have selected a printer it will send the file for printing.

+A little tip is to make an alias

 ## Todo
 - Make path if it doesn't exists
 - Proper error messages on authentication failure and so on
-- Known hosts might stop SSH operations
 - Make a "How it works" section in the README

+## Known issues
+- Might have some Windows issues due to the use of the SSH Protocol
+- Known hosts might stop SSH operations if the host is not in the known_hosts file.